Roman J. Israel, Esq.: Plot

-On the same evening, Israel is berated by Pierce for mishandling of Ellerbee's case, then is mugged by a homeless man he attempted to help.
-He becomes downcast and cynical, illegally using the information he received from Ellerbee to anonymously collect the $100,000 reward for Johnson's location.
-Israel indulges in luxuries he had previously eschewed.
-Pierce apologizes to Israel for berating him earlier and for forcing him out of the shadows, accepting that he thrives working behind the scenes as he did at his old firm.
-Maya calls Israel to ask him out on a date, where she shares some of her struggles with idealism and thanks Israel for his inspiring her.
-Pierce invites Israel to a luxury box, where he shares some of his big plans for their future at the firm.
+After Roman is berated by Pierce for mishandling Ellerbee's case, he is mugged by a homeless man he attempted to help.
+This results in Roman becoming downcast and cynical, illegally using the information he received from Ellerbee to anonymously collect the $100,000 reward for Johnson's location.
+Roman indulges in luxuries he had previously eschewed.
+Pierce apologizes to Roman for the earlier confrontation and for forcing him out of the shadows, accepting that he thrives working behind the scenes as he did at his old firm.
+Maya calls Roman to ask him out on a date, where she shares some of her struggles with idealism and thanks Roman for inspiring her.
+Pierce invites Roman to a luxury box, where he shares some of his big plans for their future at the firm.

-Pierce calls Israel to meet a new client arrested for murder.
-Before the meeting, Pierce resumes the conversation from the game stating that Israel's dedication to justice has touched him, and that he is reorganizing the firm to take on pro bono cases handled by Israel.
-Pierce offers to work with Israel on his brief.
-Israel, still a bit despondent, is unmoved by these developments.
+Pierce calls Roman to meet a new client arrested for murder.
+Before the meeting, Pierce resumes the conversation from the game, stating that Roman's dedication to justice has touched him and that he is reorganizing the firm to take on pro bono cases handled by Roman.
+Pierce offers to work with Roman on his brief.
+Roman, still despondent, is unmoved by these developments.
 They go in to see the client, who turns out to be Johnson.
-Meeting Israel in jail, Johnson accuses him of divulging privileged communications to collect the reward money, and resolves to torment Israel with the threat of jail time or death.
-Israel suffers a breakdown in which he becomes a law unto himself becoming both the lawyer and the defendant in one and judges his own actions as unlawful.
-Renouncing his momentary transgression, Israel goes home and returns the reward money with a note apologizing for taking it in the first place.
+Meeting Roman in jail, Johnson accuses him of divulging privileged communications to collect the reward money and resolves to torment Roman with the threat of jail time or death.
+Roman suffers a breakdown as he comes to recognize his own actions as unlawful.

+Renouncing his momentary transgression, Roman goes home and returns the reward money with a note apologizing for taking it in the first place.
 He reconciles with Maya and Pierce, and tries to motivate them to pursue their inner sense of justice.
 He tells Pierce that he is turning himself in to the police for his crime.
-As Israel starts walking to a nearby station, he is shot and killed by one of Johnson's henchmen.

-In the aftermath, Maya is seen to be renewed in her activism efforts, while Pierce files Israel's brief, in both their names, intent on continuing his efforts to reform the justice system.
+As Roman starts walking to a nearby station, he is shot and killed by one of Johnson's henchmen.
+In the aftermath, Maya is seen to be renewed in her activism efforts, while Pierce files Roman's brief, in both their names, intent on continuing his efforts to reform the justice system.